-- 1. The School must repay to ADE \$4,123.59 in Basic State Aid due to incorrectly reported student data. - 2.
+- 1. The School must repay to ADE \$1,351.42 in Basic State Aid due to incorrectly reported student data. - 2.
 The School must ensure that it properly reports students' FTE pursuant to statute and ADE guidelines. - 3.
-The School must ensure students with 10 consecutive unexcused absences are withdrawn pursuant to A.R.S. § 15-901.
+The School must reconcile to ensure that enrollment dates are reported accurately pursuant to A.R.S. § 15-901.